 1915.
 Edward (27) married Alice M. Usher (25) on 18 Feb 1915 at the Congregational Church, Hunter’s Hill NSW.
 The wedding was witnessed by Richard J. Duncan, Harry Ingham, K. Espenhahn and M. Cutler.
 Edward's father was recorded as Edward Frederick Espenhahn, accountant.

 ca1916.
-Only child Edward William Espenhahn was born.
-Edward married Barbara Mary (Mary) Winmill in Lancashire in ?1941.
-Followed in his father's footsteps as a Chemist.
+Edward Victor and Alice's only child Edward William Espenhahn was born.
+Edward William married Barbara Mary (Mary) Winmill in Lancashire in ?1941 and followed in his father's footsteps as a Chemist.
 Spent a couple of years in Germany.
 At the outbreak of war was employed at Williamson's linoleum works in London.
 Died in Surrey, England in 2009.
 [Thanks to granddaughter Jo Reynolds for filling in some gaps]

 Article in The Mercury, Hobart Fri 2 Jun 1916:

 Some information as to the economic value of kerosene shale and the condition of the industry in Australia were supplied by Mr. E. V. Espenhahn, research chemist of the Metropolitan Gas Company, in a paper on kerosene shale, as a gas and power producer, read to members of the Society of Chemical Industry of Victoria, at the Working Men's College, last week.